kcleal/pywfa/README.rst

    * - B
      - 9

-For convenience, a results object can be obtained by calling with a pattern and text:
+For convenience, a results object can be obtained by calling the `WavefrontAligner` with a pattern and text:

 .. code-block:: python